ADBeta/psx-comBINe/README.md

 * help flag
 * user input protection
 * if a .cue FILE is not recognised, pause and ask for confirm rather than exit.
-* ^^ Add a 'continue y/N' prompt function to call any time
 * make sure program can handle .BIN .bin .CUE and .cue files.
 * Parent directory handler may not play nice with windows. make a test for this
 before full deploy.
 * Create user input handler for program args
 * Add some error checking for dots and slashes in a few functions that can take
 user input - setupOutputFiles
+* optimize dump more?
+* add cleanup function to close files
+* add try catch return error handling for dump function

 ## Changelog (Reminder for self)
 * 0.3.1 - .cue file lines get detected and stripped of file info, with error